aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 <a name="deploy"></a>
 ## Deploy
-Get the link of the workspaces-cost-optimizer.template loaded to your Amazon S3 bucket.
+Get the link of the `workspaces-cost-optimizer.template` loaded to your Amazon S3 bucket.

-Deploy the Workspaces Cost Optimizer solution to your account by launching a new AWS CloudFormation stack using the link of the workspaces-cost-optimizer.template.
+Deploy the Workspaces Cost Optimizer solution to your account by launching a new AWS CloudFormation stack using the link of the `workspaces-cost-optimizer.template`.

 <a name="file-structure"></a>
 # File structure